viperproject/prusti-dev/artifact/examples/README.txt

 1. Download and install VirtualBox from https://www.virtualbox.org/.
 2. Extract the ZIP archive.
 3. Start VirtualBox.
 4. Choose File → Import VM...
-(Import Appliance... on Mac)
+(Import Appliance... on Mac).
 5. Select the extracted Prusti.ova file and follow the instructions.

 If the import was successful, there should be *Prusti* in the list of virtual machines.
 Select it and click Start.
 The OS should log in without asking for password.
-In case, you need it, the user is called prusti and the password is also prusti.
+In case you need it, the user is called prusti and the password is also prusti.

 II.
 Trying Examples